How Secure Is Social Security?

 Just the facts

-According to the Social Security Administration (SSA), approximately 68 million Americans currently collect some sort of Social Security retirement, disability or death benefit.
-Social Security is largely a pay-as-you-go system, with today's workers (and employers) paying the benefits for today's retirees.
-(Source: Fast Facts & Figures About Social Security, 2019)
+According to the Social Security Administration (SSA), approximately 70 million Americans currently collect some sort of Social Security retirement, disability, or survivor benefit.
+Social Security is largely a pay-as-you-go system, with today's workers (and employers) paying the benefits for today's retirees.1

 How much do today's workers pay?
-Well, the first $137,700 (in 2020) of an individual's annual wages is subject to a Social Security payroll tax, with half being paid by the employee and half by the employer (self-employed individuals pay all of it).
+Well, the first $160,200 (in 2023) of an individual's annual wages is subject to a Social Security payroll tax, with half paid by the employee and half by the employer (self-employed individuals pay all of it).
 Payroll taxes collected are put into the Social Security trust funds and invested in securities guaranteed by the federal government.
 The funds are then used to pay out current benefits.